|►||Academic Services Home|

-In order to augment our offerings, REECAS has funding from the US Department of Education to support LCTL/advanced language tutorials.
+In order to augment our offerings, REECAS has applied for continued funding from the US Department of Education to support LCTL/advanced language tutorials.
 Successful applicants will be provided with a tutor from the appropriate native-speaker community in the Puget Sound region, and a faculty member to oversee the tutorial, in order to provide necessary language skills.
 We will consider the following factors in making our decision: the importance of the tutorial for achieving students’ professional/academic goals; the number of other students interested in the same language or language level; and the availability of appropriate native-language tutors.
-Application materials will be made available in winter quarter and applications will be due in the last Friday in February.
+FLAS applicants will be automatically considered.
+For others, application materials will be made available in fall quarter and applications will be due in January.

 For study abroad during the first year of the REECAS MA program, students should talk with the Program Chair.
-Should you choose to study abroad during fall and or winter of your second year, you will need to submit your request to Marta Mikkelsen by March 1, 2013 for the following academic year.
+Should you choose to study abroad during winter of your second year, you will need to submit your request to Marta Burnet by March 1, 2015 for the following academic year.
 You should outline your reasons for wanting to study abroad, the courses you will take and the program you will attend.

-You will still have to meet the requirements of JSIS A 514 and JSIS A 515.
+You will still have to meet the requirements of JSIS 511 and JSIS A 515.
 Although you may be allowed to miss these courses physically, you will need to participate electronically in these courses.
 Your participation will keep you both on schedule as well as allow you to benefit from the peer review process.
-If your application is approved, you should speak with Marta Mikkelsen about your assignments before your departure.
+If your application is approved, you should speak with Marta Burnet about your assignments before your departure.

 Faculty evaluations and grades earned at the UW are of particular importance to JSIS fellowship committees, so it is helpful to carry a full load of relevant courses and do well in them.
 It is important to make good progress toward your degree before applying, and you must continue this progress if you receive a JSIS fellowship.

-From time to time, information concerning fellowships, internships and jobs is sent via e-mail to all REECAS students.
-Various reference materials on these opportunities exist in the Ellison Center as well as the JSIS Student Services Office.
+From time to time, information concerning fellowships, internships, practica and jobs is sent via e-mail to all REECAS students.
+Various reference materials on these opportunities exist in the Ellison Center as well as the JSIS Academic Services Office.